 Step 2: Prepare the Damaged Wheel

 Once you've gathered everything you need and set up your work environment -- whether it's outside, inside your garage, or elsewhere indoors -- it's time to prepare the wheel for painting.

-If you're fixing curb rash on an 18" Model 3 Aero wheel or a 19" Model Y Gemini wheel, then you should remove the plastic wheel cover which is snapped onto the wheel.
+If you're fixing curb rash on an 18" Model 3 Aero wheel, a 19" Model Y Gemini wheel, or a 19" Model S Tempest, then you should remove the plastic wheel cover which is snapped onto the wheel.
 This will make it easier to remove any rough spots with sandpaper without accidentally scratching the wheel cover, it will make it easier to apply the touch-up paint to the edge of the wheel.
 When you're done with your repair, you can snap the wheel cover back into place.

 If you choose to use sandpaper and a sanding block to smooth the damaged area of the wheel, then carefully do so... but take extra care not to scratch the surrounding area of the wheel with the sandpaper.
 Usually only the edge of the wheel near the tire is damaged, so you should be able to hold the sandpaper and sanding block at a 45-degree angle to only sand the wheel's edge... without touching the sandpaper to the other flat surfaces of the wheel which can cause scratches.

 Zink Wheels Curb Rash Repair Kits include everything you need for curb rash repair, such as a sanding block, sanding discs, and wheel touch-up paint.
-You can check out the Curb Rash Repair Kits available for Tesla Model 3 and Tesla Model Y vehicles here:
+You can check out the Curb Rash Repair Kits available for Tesla Model 3, Model Y, Model S, and Model X vehicles here:

 Find Tesla Wheel Curb Rash Repair Kits